eduardodfran/basta_dental/REQUIRED.md

 - it should have light mode and dark mode
 - UI/UX is a priority, make sure it has an great and impressive ui with different colors
+- make sure there is no unused and redundant codes